ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-word.md

 # Pasting content from Microsoft Word

-The paste from Word feature lets you paste content from Microsoft Word and preserve the original structure and formatting.
+The paste from Word feature lets you paste content from Microsoft Word and preserve its original structure and formatting.

 <info-box info>
 	The Paste from Office plugin only preserves content formatting and structures that are included in your CKEditor 5 build.
 This means that you may need to add missing features such as font color or text alignment to your build.
 Read more in the [Automatic content filtering](#automatic-content-filtering) section below.